ajfuturistics/basic-event-scheduling/README.md

 ## TODO

-- Current week view should be shown by default, user should be able to navigate to previous and next weeks (Completed)
+- Current week view should be shown by default (Completed)
+- user should be able to navigate to previous and next weeks (Completed)
 - User should be able to create, modify and delete events (Pending)
 - Add Database (Pending)
 - User should be able to signup/login (Pending)